Nope-boop/Discord-music-bot-Lavalink-/README.md

 * **Java Development Kit (JDK):** Version 17 or higher.
 * A running **Lavalink Server** (Requires Java 13+).
 You can host your own or use a public Lavalink node.
 * Git
-* Make a new file named 'commands' and add the files from'pause.js' to 'volume.js'

 ### Installation